 Furthermore, facilities such as these must be renovated from time to time, pumping hundreds of thousands or even millions of dollars into the real economy, the one where people work for a living: plumbers, electricians, construction workers, haulers, and so on.
 The images in this section show just a very small sample of real people doing real work in Oval Park and some other nearby parks, thanks to the New Deal.

-Of course the parks are not the only place in New York City with New Deal jobs carried forward into the 21st Century.
+Of course the parks are not the only place in the Bronx with New Deal jobs carried forward into the 21st Century.
 We also have a courthouse, at least two colleges, several post offices, libraries, and public schools; the Triborough and Whitestone bridges, the IND subway lines, the Henry Hudson and Hutchinson River Parkways, Orchard Beach, at least two public golf courses, the Arthur Avenue Market, a reservoir with New Deal gate houses, and tons of infrastructure.
 And that's just in the Bronx!